jtleek/rpackages/README.md

 If you are way into creating products that point-and-click users will be interested in I'm very happy to support you in that, since I think those things are cool, probably the future, and can certainly raise the interest in your work.
-But they present a potentially major difficulty in maintainence and should be placed in separate packages on your own account.
+But they present a potentially major difficulty in maintenance and should be placed in separate packages on your own account.

 Unit tests